NACA® 24/7 Overview for Schools

 SD – Single Date: An SD indicates to associate members and other schools you are interested in bringing the act to your campus on a single particular date.
 There is no contractual agreement with an SD.
 You can upgrade your SD.

-CB – Contract If Block Is Formed: The school indicates its willingness to request a contract from the associate upon returning to their institution within 45 days of the conference.
+CB – Contract If Block Is Formed: The school indicates its willingness to request a contract from the associate upon returning to their institution within 45 days of the conference, and fully intends to execute a contract if a block forms.
 This commitment is valid only if the school is part of a block.
 This level cannot be downgraded once a block has formed.

 CR – Contract Requested: The most aggressive form of block Booking.
 This is reserved for those who know what date they want and are willing to do whatever they need to in order to get it.
 Contracts will not be given on site; they will be sent when the school delegates have returned to campus, but within 45 days following the conference.
-This is a commitment for that particular act.
+A CR means that the school fully intends to execute a contract, even if a block does not form.

 CP – Contracted Performance: This level indicates a date that has already been contracted.